Estimated reading time: 11 minutes

 Do you have an emergency fund?
 If you’re on a tight budget and haven’t started building an emergency fund, now is the time.
-You’ll sleep easier knowing you’ve prepared your family with a parachute should the worst happen.
+You’ll sleep easier knowing you’re prepared with a parachute should the worst happen.

 If you haven’t started building an emergency fund into your budget, you’re not alone.
 According to Marketwatch, one in four Americans has nothing saved should an emergency occur.
 Those who do have a small fund tucked away aren’t doing much better.
 Only 39% of those with an emergency fund have enough in their budget to cover a $1,000 emergency.